GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant: Experiment

-\textbf{Inference Latency and GPU Usage.} To support the user study, we deploy GroupGPT using two 3080Ti GPUs (12GB) together with the vLLM \cite{kwon2023efficient} inference framework.
-During deployment, we systematically profile the end-to-end latency and GPU memory usage of each component.
-As shown in Table~\ref{tab:component_stats}, the average end-to-end inference latency of GroupGPT—from receiving a message to generating a response—is approximately 4.3 seconds.
-This response time is perceptually on par with human reply behavior in group conversations.
-In certain cases, latency increases due to multimodal processing overhead, particularly when video are involved.
-Notably, when the Intervention Judge determines that no response is needed (i.e., \textit{stay silent}), the system can return a decision in as little as 0.97 seconds, significantly reducing unnecessary computation and improving responsiveness.
-In terms of resource efficiency, the overall GPU memory consumption of GroupGPT is 18.41 GB, dominated by two lightweight language models.
-This enables the system to run effectively on consumer-grade GPUs, demonstrating strong practicality for real-world deployment scenarios. \\ \textbf{Post-Study Questionnaire Results.} After all group chat experiments were concluded, we conducted a questionnaire survey.
+\textbf{Post-Study questionnaire results.} After all group chat experiments were concluded, we conducted a questionnaire survey.
 The results, shown in Figure~\ref{userstudy}, indicate strong overall satisfaction with GroupGPT across multiple dimensions.
 In terms of usefulness, the agent’s intelligent intervention and memory were particularly well-received: over 70\% of users found its contributions helpful and contextually accurate, with 64\% noting that it joined the conversation at just the right moments..
 For privacy and utility, GroupGPT proved its reliability—84\% felt that the rewritten messages successfully removed most private information, and 88\% agreed that the original meaning of their messages was preserved.
 Regarding comfort level, rather than feeling like an intrusion, the agent was viewed as a seamless addition.
 Notably, only a tiny fraction (9\%) felt any discomfort, while the majority were eager to continue the interaction.
 Finally, for overall impression, 66\% found the application novel and potentially impactful, and 61\% indicated that they would recommend it to others.
 These results collectively demonstrate that GroupGPT is perceived as useful, respectful of user privacy, and comfortable to interact with, supporting its effectiveness and acceptability in real-world group chat scenarios.